jmchambers/git_trello_post_commit/README.md

 ### commit_url_prefix

-If you have a web view of your Git repo (such as Github), you can enter the URL which, when sufixed with the commit SHA will show the commit in question.
+If you have a web view of your Git repo (such as Github), you can enter the URL which, when suffixed with the commit SHA will show the commit in question.
 The hook will add a link to the commit in the comment it adds to the card.

-If you ommit the parameter, a link won't be added.
+If you omit the parameter, a link won't be added.

 ## Usage